 Alcohol not broken down by the liver goes to the rest of the body, including the brain.
 Alcohol can affect parts of the brain that control movement, speech, judgment, and memory.
 These effects lead to the familiar signs of drunkenness: difficulty walking, slurred speech, memory lapses, and impulsive behavior.
 Long-term heavy drinking can shrink the frontal lobes of the brain, which impairs thinking skills.

 Drinking alcohol can affect the heart in good and bad ways.
-On one hand, studies have shown that moderate drinking -- up to two drinks a day for men and one drink for women -- can lower the chances of developing heart disease.
-On the other hand, heavy drinking -- either all at once or over time -- can damage the heart.
-Long-term alcohol use can also result in high blood pressure, which increases a person's risk of heart disease.
-However, blood pressure can go back to normal within a few months after drinking stops if there is not a lot of damage to the heart.
+On the one hand, studies have shown that moderate drinking—defined for adults over 65 as no more than one drink a day for men and women—can lower the chances of developing heart disease.
+On the other hand, heavy drinking— either all at once or over time—can damage the heart.
+Long-term alcohol use can also result in high blood pressure, which increases a person’s risk of heart disease.
+However, blood pressure can go back to normal within a few months after drinking stops if there is not much damage to the heart.

 Alcohol affects men and women differently.
 In general, older men are more likely to drink alcohol compared with older women.
-But women of all ages are often more sensitive than men to the effects of alcohol.
-Women's bodies tend to break alcohol down more slowly.
-Also, women have less water in their bodies than men, so alcohol becomes more concentrated.
+According to a British government study, men account for about 66 percent of people who drink weekly, while women account for only about 44 percent.
+But women of all ages are affected more easily than men by the alcohol consumed.
+Also, women have less water in their bodies than men, so alcohol is more concentrated in the smaller water volume.
 As a result, women may become more impaired than men after drinking the same amount.
-That is why the recommended drinking limit for women is lower than for men.

 Drinking for a long time is more likely to damage a woman’s health than a man’s health.
 Research suggests that as little as one drink per day can slightly raise the risk of breast cancers in some women, especially those who have been through menopause or have a family history of cancer.
 But it is not possible to predict how alcohol will affect the risk for cancer in any one woman.